nasa-fornax/fornax-documentation/documentation/change-controlled-documents/user-resource-allotments-and-costs.md

+---
+short_title: User Resource Allotments and Costs
+---

-Fornax User Resource Allotments and Costs for Open Beta, v.
-1.0		2025-11-24
+# Fornax User Resource Allotments and Costs

+V.1.1  January 26, 2026

 Upon your first login to the Fornax Science Console you will have:

-**1000 credits total** for spending on cloud resources (compute, storage, and egress)
+**1000 credits** for spending on cloud resources (compute, storage, and egress); this is renewed yearly, at the beginning of the fiscal year (Oct.
+1).
+If you need more credits before the renewal date, contact the [Fornax Helpdesk](https://docs.fornax.sciencecloud.nasa.gov/fornax-community-forum/#helpdesk).

-**20 GB of storage** in your Home Directory
+**A 200 GB ceiling** to the private storage available in your Home Directory; if your work requires more, please contact the [Fornax Helpdesk](https://docs.fornax.sciencecloud.nasa.gov/fornax-community-forum/#helpdesk).

-**Access to private S3 storage**, mounted as \~/s3-storage under your Home Directory
+**Access to additional, private S3 storage**, mounted as “s3-storage” under your Home Directory, for a cheaper storage option (see table, below)

-Dashboards in the Fornax Science Console will help you keep track of what you have spent.
+The [Fornax Science Console Dashboard](https://docs.fornax.sciencecloud.nasa.gov/dashboard/) will help you keep track of what you have spent.

-**Additional storage:** post in the  ["Support” section of the Fornax Community Forum](https://discourse.fornax.sciencecloud.nasa.gov/c/support/) if you find you need additional storage in your Home Directory.
-Keep in mind this extra storage is paid for with your cloud resource credits.

-**For more information** on storage and AWS resources, see: [Fornax User Documentation](https://docs.fornax.sciencecloud.nasa.gov/)
+**For more information**, see: [Fornax Resources and Best Practices](https://docs.fornax.sciencecloud.nasa.gov/intro-forsc/#intro-best-practices) in the Fornax docs

 **Typical usage costs**, for reference:

 * Running the small instance for 100 hours: 8.70 credits
 * Running the large instance for 100 hours: 77 credits
 * Running the XL instance for 100 hours: 759 credits
 * Running the small instance 40 hours a week for a year: 181 credits
-* Using 100 GB of storage in your home directory for a year: 120 credits
+* Using 100 GB of storage in your home directory for a year: 108 credits
+* Using 1 TB of storage in your home directory for a year: 1,080 credits
-* Using 1 TB of Long-Term (S3) storage for one year:  276 credits
+* Using 1 TB of private S3-storage for one year: 276 credits
 * Egressing 20 GB of data: 1.80 credits

-The table below shows the approximate costs of various storage, compute, and egress options.
+The table below shows the approximate costs of various compute, storage, and egress options.

 | Compute (\# CPU, GB RAM) | Cost (credits/hour) |
 | :---- | :---- |